DeepsDali/Weather-Forecast-Project/README.md

 ## Authors <a name="authors"></a>

-This project was created and maintained by [Your Name](https://github.com/your-username).
-Please feel free to contact me if you have any questions or suggestions regarding the Weather Info App.
+This project was created and maintained by [Deepashri Dali](https://github.com/DeepsDali) and [Tess Phillips](https://github.com/tess-phillips) Please feel free to contact us if you have any questions or suggestions regarding the TD Weather App.

 ## Contributing <a name="contributing"></a>

-Contributions to the Weather Info App are welcome!
+Contributions to the TD Weather App are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

 ## License <a name="license"></a>

-The Weather Info App is open source and released under the [MIT License](https://mit-license.org/).
+The TD Weather App is open source and released under the [MIT License](https://mit-license.org/).
 You are free to use, modify, and distribute the code as needed.